-Internet marketing’s popularity, effectiveness, and traceability has caused many small service-based business owners to drift away from traditional marketing mediums like print ads, mailers, coupons, and in store promotions.
-Many business owners today are instead focusing their advertising budgets on Search Engine Optimization, social media marketing, and other forms of web promotion.
+Internet marketing’s popularity, effectiveness, and traceability have caused many small service-based business owners to drift away from traditional marketing mediums like print ads, mailers, coupons, and in-store promotions.
+Many business owners today are instead focusing their advertising budgets on search engine optimization, social media marketing, and other forms of web promotion.

-In store promotions can be advertised through many different channels, but every distribution method will usually fall into one of two categories: Print and Online Advertising or Point Of Sale (POS) Advertising.
-Each type of advertising can be used to draw traffic and build brand awareness to your bsiness.
+In-store promotions can be advertised through many different channels, but every distribution method will usually fall into one of two categories: Print and Online Advertising or Point Of Sale (POS) Advertising.
+Each type of advertising can be used to draw traffic and build brand awareness to your business.
 Using both methods together will help you capture a larger audience.

-Though it may seem misleading that “in store” promotions make use of print and online advertising, this is one of the most effective ways to drive traffic into your business location.
-Have you ever received an email from your favorite retailer promoting a sale that was happening “in store only”?
+Though it may seem misleading that “in-store” promotions make use of print and online advertising, this is one of the most effective ways to drive traffic to your business location.
+Have you ever received an email from your favorite retailer promoting a sale that was happening “in-store only”?

 There are several methods of advertising that can be used to target existing customers once they are already in your store.
 Let’s say you run a paid online advertisement for your flower shop, promoting 25% off of flower arrangements.
 That ad will only reach people who are searching the web, perhaps for nearby floral shops.